The next big thing in marketing? People.

-Leader after leader argued that people are your strongest asset.
+Many successful leaders lead argue that people are your strongest asset.
 Leading them for success, in the words of Direct Line’s Mark Evans, “lies with you.
 You are accountable for creating the right culture with the right team.”
 One which allows your people to thrive and demonstrates that it is sometimes ok to fail.

 To achieve this at The Collective Dairy, Amelia Harvey makes sure everyone understands the customer journey and feels involved in delivering it.
 Easier said than done you might think, and you would be right.
 Silos are commonplace.
 In fact, fewer than 25% of organisations effectively integrate cross-functional working practices around the real needs of customers and employees.

-Brand Learning’s Rich Bryson and M&S’ Nathan Ansell captured the theme in their session on joined-up customer experiences.
+M&S’ Nathan Ansell captured the theme in their session on joined-up customer experiences.
 They challenged marketers to reinvent the customer experience by:

 Breaking down silos

 Marketing is about merging art with science.
 It’s about using your brand purpose and philosophy to guide the creation of a culture where your people feel empowered and your customers understood.
 The explosion of available data hastens the need for everyone in the organisation to understand and act on what it is that customers value.
 And to be involved in creating a winning customer experience.

 In the words of Annabel Venner, Global Brand Director at Hiscox, “it’s not just about technical expertise anymore, it’s about understanding the customer experience and joining-up your organisation to deliver it.”
 This is what underpins the ever-elusive sustainable growth and will help make sure you deliver it.